MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

   - Running scripts

 ## Resources on Python
 There are many good resources on the web on how to use python.
-As first point of contact use the [official documentation](https://docs.python.org/2/) and [Dive into Python](http://www.diveintopython.net/toc/index.html) as well as [How to think as a computer scientist](http://openbookproject.net/thinkcs/python/english2e/).
+As first point of contact use the [official documentation](https://docs.python.org/3/) and [Dive into Python3](http://www.diveintopython3.net/) as well as [How to think as a computer scientist](http://openbookproject.net/thinkcs/python/english2e/)(However this is in Python2).

-If you are interested in Python 3 take a look at [Dive into Python3](http://www.diveintopython3.net/).

 # Control structures